 Students with a major in the early childhood, elementary education, elementary bilingual education, or collaborative special/elementary education certification program, must complete a second major concurrently, in a subject area outside of education.
 Students will be admitted to an education program with a dual major in B.S.
 Liberal Studies and will complete two areas of concentration.

-The University requires students to successfully complete all degree or certificate program requirements with a minimum cumulative Grade Point Average (GPA) of 2.0 to be eligible to graduate from an undergraduate program; for transfer students, at least 30 of these credits must be taken at Southern; and for certificate students, at least 25% of these credits must be taken at Southern.
+The University requires students to successfully complete all degree or certificate program requirements with a minimum cumulative Grade Point Average (GPA) of 2.0 to earn an undergraduate degree or certificate.
+Transfer students seeking a degree must complete at least 30 credits at Southern or at least 25% of these programs' overall credits at Southern.